 The County of Morris Program Goals are concurrent with those stated in the Homeless Definitions and Identifications and in the 2020-2024 5 Year Consolidated Plan.
-The county funds organizations who exemplify the capacity to promote benefit to low and moderate income persons within the County of Morris.
-Such as:
+The county funds organizations who exemplify the capacity to promote benefits to persons experiencing homelessness or those at risk of homelessness.
+Priorities include: